shravanasati/everynyan/README.md

-# everynyan
+# EveryNyan

-everynyan is a social media website which focuses heavily on anonymity and exclusivity.
+EveryNyan is a social media website which focuses heavily on anonymity and exclusivity.

 ### Setting up the local development environment

-everynyan is built using Next.js.
+EveryNyan is built using Next.js.

 1. Clone the repository.